mantidproject/mantid/docs/source/algorithms/FindMultipleUMatrices-v1.rst

 (``MinDSpacing`` and ``MaxDSpacing``), trying to index them based on their d-spacing and angle between the peaks (within tolerances given by ``DSpacingTolerance`` and ``AngleTolerance``).
-It then calculates the HKL errors (difference in HKL residuals squared) for all peaks in ``PeaksWorkspace`` and identifies the UBs that index the most peaks most accurately (i.e. better than any other UB found)
+It then calculates the HKL errors (difference in HKL residuals squared) for all peaks in ``PeaksWorkspace`` and identifies the UBs that index the most peaks with the highest accuracy (i.e. better than any other UB found)

 Note that although the user can provide modulation vectors, these are not currently used to index pairs of peaks but are indexed by each candidate UB found and used to determine the best UBs to return.